kirpalsingh17/javaScript-important-concepts-understanding/README-JS5.md

 Finally, we create an instance of the Child object and use the inherited greet and info methods.

+---

 #### What is the difference between a closure and a module in JavaScript?

 Both closures and modules are powerful concepts in JavaScript that can be used to encapsulate functionality and create reusable code.
 However, they serve slightly different purposes:

-A closure is a function that has access to its outer function's variables, even after the outer function has returned.
++ A closure is a function that has access to its outer function's variables, even after the outer function has returned.
 The closure "closes over" these variables and maintains a reference to them.
 This allows the closure to access and modify the outer function's variables, even when it's called outside the scope of the outer function.
-A module is a pattern used to encapsulate related code into a single unit of code, called a module.
++ A module is a pattern used to encapsulate related code into a single unit of code, called a module.
 Modules can be used to hide implementation details and create a clean, organized interface for interacting with the code.
 A module can contain functions, variables, and classes, and can be used to prevent naming collisions and create reusable code.

 In other words, closures are a way of creating a private state within a function, while modules are a way of creating a private namespace for related functions and variables.

-Here's an example of a closure:
+**Here's an example of a closure:**

 ```javascript
 function makeCounter() {